 Student Advocate: Nava Bearson

-Bearson said that her office is hoping to jumpstart a project in the spring that helps low-income students afford copays for doctors’ visits.
+Bearson said her office is also hoping to jumpstart a project in the spring that helps low-income students afford copays for doctors’ visits.
 This is partially in response to the changes in the Student Health Insurance Plan, or SHIP, policy and specifically focuses on working with students with disabilities and chronic conditions.
 Again, it’s admirable that the SAO is taking on this kind of work, but in order for it to have a real impact, the office ought to increase the transparency of its work and initiatives.

 When asked about her work toward increasing student representation in the Academic Senate, Bearson pointed to a collaboration between the SAO and a graduate student on bereavement policy, which turned into meetings with the Academic Senate leadership and eventually became a cross-collaborative project.
 It’s heartening to see not only that the SAO is building a better relationship with the Academic Senate, but also that it’s shifting toward serving graduate students in a similar capacity as undergraduates.